 Underpinned by research.
 Journey maps need to be underpinned by solid research.
 The quality, age and relevance of existing research needs to be examined, but additional journey-based research will be needed.
 This is a qualitative-research process but can be supplemented with quantitative data.
 Quantitative data will validate (or aid in convincing stakeholders who may view qualitative data as “fuzzy”).

 Collaborate with others.
 The activity of journey mapping (not the output itself) is often the most valuable part of the process.
-It is always amazing how the process itself helps to unite cross functional teams.
-The team involved needs to be chosen from relevant cross functional groups.
+It is always amazing how the process itself helps to unite cross-functional teams.
+The team involved needs to be chosen from relevant cross-functional groups.
 Together they can compile the data and build the map.

 Don’t jump to visualization.
 The temptation to create a graphic or jump to design can lead to beautiful yet flawed journey maps.
-Make sure the synthesis of your data is complete and well-understood before moving to creating the visual.
+Make sure the synthesis of your data is complete and well-understood before moving to create the visual.

 Engage others with the end product.
 Don’t expect to get “buy-in” and foster interest in your journey map by simply sending a lovely graphic as an email attachment.
 Make it a living interactive document that people can be a part of.
 Bring up your story in meetings and conversations to promote a narrative that others believe in and begin to reference.
-One idea is to create a journey-mapping showroom where anyone not on the direct team can come experience the process and resulting artifacts.
+One idea is to create a journey-mapping showroom where anyone not on the direct team can come experience the process and resulting artefacts.